yihsuanchang/Black-Friday-EDA-/README.md

 |1001349|	18162.739130 |	23 |
 |1000101|	17511.369231 |	65 |

-According to the tables above, the user who has the highest purchase amount is not the one who spends the most at one time but the one who **frequently purchases.
+According to the tables above, the user who has the highest purchase amount is not the one who spends the most at one time but the one who **frequently purchases**.

 #### Overall Transaction Data Analysis
 i.
 Rank of **Product’s sales**